Gillig Low Floor: Conventional (internal combustion)

 Currently (as of 2019 production), the Gillig Low Floor range is equipped with three engines: the Cummins B6.7 diesel, Cummins L9 diesel, and Cummins L9N compressed natural gas inline-six engines.
 Throughout its production, the Gillig Low Floor has featured a range of Cummins engines along with Caterpillar and Detroit Diesel engines.

 Allison, Voith, and ZF automatic transmissions are available.

-Hybrid diesel-electric
+Diesel-electric hybrid

 Since 2004, the Gillig Low Floor has been available in a diesel-electric hybrid configuration with the Cummins ISB engine; hybrid models are identified by their roof-mounted battery pack.
 Hybrid models have been produced with Allison, BAE, and Voith series- and parallel-hybrid powertrains.
-In 2008, the Allison hybrid drivetrain was % more expensive than a conventional bus, which was partially subsidized by federal grants and expected savings in fuel and maintenance costs.
+In 2008, the Allison hybrid drivetrain was 81% more expensive than a conventional bus, which was partially subsidized by federal grants and expected savings in fuel and maintenance costs.